IT-Administrators/pycsvtosqliteroh/README.md

 # pycsvtosqliteroh

-_The pycsvtosqliteroh module is a module to convert csv to sqlite._
+_The pycsvtosqliteroh module is a module to convert csv to sqlite and back._

 ## Table of contents